What is a definition essay?

 The next stage to determine how to write a definition essay is to find out what is an outline for such paper.

 The structure of the essay includes Annotation, Introduction, Body, and Conclusion.
+Thanks to writemyessaytoday.us, I know how it should look like now.
 Depending on the type of essay, requirements for each part vary, but there are provisions common to all types of essays.

 How to start a definition essay?